Fahadvonkazi/SimpleNote/docs/appendix/ui-screens.md

 {: .label }
 Ali Ozeir

-# Sources
+# UI-Screens
 {: .no_toc }

 On this page, the UI screens are linked and listed.

 ## UI-Screens
-Here are planned UI-Screens of our app.
+Here are planned UI-Screens of our web-app.

 ### Login-Page
 [Login-Page](docs/assets/images/login.png)